 However, aside from the cheap anti-science populism, there has never been any substance in their claims, and one can't really run on "promises" indefinitely.
 For a while, the theory group at the Perimeter Institute operated as a fan club of Lee Smolin's of a sort – a warrior in the "string wars".
 Thankfully, "string wars" are over and the crackpots have lost.
 Unfortunately, they have been replaced by lots of other nonsense.
 Did this replacement make things better or worse?
 I don't know.

-To return to the positive news, let me mention that after many decades, Sabine Hossenfelder – once a person working at the periphery of the loop quantum gravity community – has understood a lethal problem with the Poincaré-invariant networks.
+To return to the positive news, let me mention that after many decades, a person once working at the periphery of the loop quantum gravity community has understood a lethal problem with the Poincaré-invariant networks.
+Unfortunately, I can't link to the text.

 The correct insight is that the Minkowski space can't really be represented by a network or graph that would fill it.
 The very same argument (with very similar pictures) has been written on this blog many times since 2004 – see e.g. the second myth, "a structure of links or surfaces filling a Minkowski space may be Lorentz-invariant, at least statistically", in the 2009 TRF blog post about myths about the minimal length.

 I won't repeat it here but it's trivial to see that every quasi-uniform network drawn on a paper inevitably picks a preferred reference frame – the Lorentz boosts acting on the network inevitably make it look "skewed" and "different".
 So a theory representing the space by the network breaks the Lorentz symmetry – pretty much by 100 percent or so.
 Consequently, spin foams and all similar discrete theories of quantum gravity may be falsified (by pointing to the successful tests of the Lorentz invariance) within a few seconds, assuming that the falsifier is adequately competent and fast.
-Now, decades later, people like Hossenfelder started to get the point, too.
+Now, decades later, people like our life-long champion of "discrete physics of quantum gravity" started to get the point, too.

 (Just to be sure, I don't claim to be the first one who invented the argument, although I hadn't heard it in the same clear form before.)